 If you want to become a millionaire in your 40s, you need to learn to live within your means.
 Only buy what you can afford on your salary while still stashing away some serious cash and letting your money grow.

 Limit how much debt you take on and only use it for bigger purchases such as a house.
 If there is something you want but can’t afford, save money from each paycheck until you have the cash to buy it outright.

-If your goal is to become a millionaire, you need to switch around how you think about your money.
-You need to make paying yourself a priority and shift your financial life to accommodate this approach.
+If your goal is to become a millionaire, you need to change your thought process about your money.
+You need to make paying yourself a priority and shift your financial habits to accommodate this approach.